insculpta/RECmote/README.md

-This is a sample landing page for pitching a project idea called **RECmote** to the targeted audience.
+This is a sample landing page for pitching a project idea called **"RECmote"** to the targeted audience.
 It is built by:

 - HTTP/CSS taught in the classes;
 - [Bootstrap 4 (alpha 6)](https://v4-alpha.getbootstrap.com/) for the responsive grid layout and components;